Priyanshu-Prakash-Sharma/Techie-Guys/README.md

 Once the app is running, you can interact with the following:

-* **Button to fetch study plans:** Clicking the button will trigger the app to fetch mock study plans and display them in the console.
+* **Button to fetch study plans:** Clicking the button will trigger the app to fetch mock study plans and display them. *(Where are they displayed?
+Console?
+UI?
+Be specific.)*
 * **Study plan details:** The study plans are displayed with subjects and study time. *(How are they displayed?
-In the console?
-A table in the UI?
+Console?
+UI?
 Be specific.)*
+* **AI-based personalized study plan generation and interaction:** *(Explain how the user interacts with the AI.
+Are there specific input fields?
+How are the AI-generated suggestions presented?)*

 ## Future Improvements